RV and motorhome toll guide

 |---|---|---|---|---|

-Class 4 with a two-axle toad behind a two-axle motorhome adds another step up (full-route E-ZPass $45.00 / cash $59.25).
+Class 4 with a two-axle toad behind a two-axle motorhome adds another step up (full-route westbound E-ZPass $50.75 / cash $65.75).
 Use the calculator for the exact figure.

 E-ZPass for RV owners

-The percentage saving on E-ZPass is the same for RVs as for cars (~30%), but the absolute dollars are bigger because the base rate is higher.
-The full-route Class 2 saving is $13.00 per crossing ($41.50 cash minus $28.50 E-ZPass).
-Two crossings clear the $25 transponder deposit.
-For a Class 4 motorhome-with-toad it is even faster: the full-route saving is $14.25 per crossing, deposit cleared in under two trips.
+The percentage saving on E-ZPass is similar for RVs as for cars (roughly 30%), but the absolute dollars are bigger because the base fare is higher.
+The full-route westbound Class 2 saving is $13.25 per crossing ($47.00 cash minus $33.75 E-ZPass), so a single round trip covers most of the $25 deposit plus $3 activation and two clear it comfortably.
+For a Class 4 motorhome-with-toad it is faster still: $15.00 saved per westbound crossing.

 For RV owners who travel multiple states the broader value of E-ZPass is interoperability.
 The same Ohio Turnpike transponder works on the Pennsylvania Turnpike (where the saving versus cash for Class 2 is even larger, around 40%), New York Thruway, all E-ZPass member-state facilities.
 For multi-state RV trips, E-ZPass is almost always the right call regardless of Ohio-only economics.